indica-mcf/Indica/doc/design.rst

 ===========

-This section of the documentation describes the data structures and organisation of the code.
+This section of the documentation describes the data structures and organisation of the code for InDiCA.
 It is primarily intended for developers.

 Data Containers